How to Score HIGH on NEW English Tests

 skills and applied grammar practice.
 Students must create a plan to increase all applied English skills,

 vocabulary and become comfortable with the test requirements and answer formats.

-Students can take combinations of programs to Score High on English tests.
+Students should take combinations of programs to Score High on English Language tests.

 For example: Advanced students could take 100 hours of business English, 200 hours of academic

-preparation and 10 hours of toefl and score high on the new Toefl test .
+preparation and 10 hours of toefl test prep and score high on the new TOEFL test .
 The only secret is to have a balance

 of applied English skills and factual knowledge.
 The following is an example of a balanced study program.

 - EXAMPLE PLAN TO SCORE HIGH ON ENGLISH TESTS

 - 15% writing skills, short answer and essay